rchakode/realopinsight/doc/sphinx/source/userguide/oc-manual.rst

 Prerequisites
 -------------

-Ensure that your environment is configured properly as described `here`_.
+Ensure that your environment is configured properly.
 Additionally, you would have edited a service view ready use.
-If not, refer to the corresponding `manual`_.
+If not, read the :doc:`corresponding manual <../userguide/editor-manual>`.

 Run the Operations Console